Nationality of Foreign Officials: Brazil

 Summary of Allegations:

-Approximate Alleged Payments to Foreign Officials: A portion of US$ 20 million
+Approximate Alleged Payments to Foreign Officials: Over US$177 million